Local Regulations

 Required Documentation

-- Cleanup Permit: Required to legally conduct the cleanup operation.
+- Cleanup Permit: Required to legally conduct hoarding cleanup activities.

-- Health and Safety Plan: Outlines the safety measures in place to protect workers and residents during the cleanup.
+- Health and Safety Plan: Outline the steps taken to protect the health and safety of workers and residents during the cleanup.

 Inspection Process

-- Initial Assessment: Conduct a thorough assessment of the property to identify hazards and required cleanup tasks.
+- Initial Assessment: Conduct a thorough assessment of the property to determine the extent of hoarding and any potential hazards.